striezel/libstriezel/readme.md

 # libstriezel

-This is the libstriezel repository (formerly knowns as libthoro).
+This is the libstriezel repository (formerly known as libthoro).
-It contains code that is shared (or potentially shared) between multiple projects by thoronador (hence the name).
+It contains code that is shared (or potentially shared) between multiple projects by striezel (hence the name).
 All code is in C++, some classes use low-level C libraries, but encapsulate them.
 Let's shove the dirt under the carpet, right where it belongs.